When I’m doing talks in schools, there’s one question I get asked more than any other: “can I listen to music when I’m studying”?

 - The music you’ve chosen: especially whether it’s complex and distracting, and how familiar it is to you personally

-Case in point: in the course of writing this article, I started with the soundtrack to The Matrix for a real shot-in-the-arm energy boost, before later finding it too distracting and switching to Zelenka’s Miserere for something that was still exciting, but less distracting than The Matrix.
-I briefly went via Penguin Café Orchestra, which was fine for a bit, but ultimately not quite stimulating enough to get my brain moving on the particular Thursday I wrote this on.
+In the course of writing this article, I started with the soundtrack to The Matrix for a real shot-in-the-arm energy boost, before later finding it too distracting and switching to Zelenka’s Miserere for something that was still exciting, but less distracting than The Matrix.
+I briefly went via Penguin Café Orchestra, which was fine for a bit, but ultimately not quite stimulating enough to get my brain moving on the particular Thursday I wrote this article.

 When I was brainstorming points to make for the table above about “music while studying: how I match the track to the task”, I switched off the tunes completely.
 I found that task particularly demanding, and quickly realised I needed complete silence while doing the hard thinking about how I wanted to arrange the table, and what examples I wanted to include in each row.